graphme-app/website/src/pages/docs/user/inline-graphs.md

 The integration is then referred to using a lowercase name without any associated value, e.g., `+prometheus` or `+datadog`.

 :::assert
-The name of the integration to use must always be present when using inline queries, even if only a single connection is configured.
+The name of the integration to use must always be present when using inline graphs, even if only a single connection is configured.
 When unspecified, it indicates a [saved graph](saved-graphs).
 :::